Updated on: August 1, 2022

 - 3.🥉 ProtonVPN — Excellent privacy features with a good free plan.

-- 4. Private Internet Access — Customizable Windows app (and large server network).
+- 4. Private Internet Access — Customizable Windows app (with excellent P2P support).

 - 5. PrivateVPN — User-friendly and simple Windows app.